 - Blackpool Illuminations 2014 cost £2.4 million to stage.

-Have you seen Blackpool Illuminations this year?
+Have you seen the illuminations this year?
 What did you think?
 Please leave your comment or links to your photographs below, I’d love to see them.
-If you like my photographs of Blackpool Illuminations 2014 please share this blog post with your friends and followers.
+If you like my photographs please share this blog post with your friends and followers.